SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 The SAV-specific protocol should define the data structure or format for communicating the SAV-specific information and the operations and timing for originating, processing, propagating, and terminating the messages which carry the information.
 Additionally, the SAV-specific Information will not be avaiable for all ASes when the SAV-specific protocol is on the incremental/partial deployment.
 Therefore, in the stage of incremental/partial deployment, the inter-domain SAVNET architecture can use the general information to generate SAV table.

 The SAV Information Base (SIB) can store the information from the SAV-specific Information and general information and is maintained by the SAV Information Base Manager (SIM), and then the SIM generate SAV rules based on the SIB and fill out the SAV table in the dataplane.
-The SIB can be managed by network operators using various methods such as YANG, Command-Line Interface (CLI), remote triggered black hole (RTBH) {{RFC5635}}, Flowspec {{RFC8955}}.
+The SIB can be managed by network operators using various methods such as YANG, Command-Line Interface (CLI), remote triggered black hole (RTBH) {{RFC5635}}, and Flowspec {{RFC8955}}.

 Inter-domain SAVNET architecture does not prescribe any specific deployment models.